bio-nlp/MedQG/README.md

-# USMLE-Style Question Generation Conditional on Clinical Notes
+# MCQG-SRefine: Multiple Choice Question Generation and Evaluation with Iterative Self-Critique, Correction, and Comparison Feedback

-This repository contains the source code for generating USMLE-style multiple-choice questions from clinical notes, using **topics** and **test points** as key components.
-The generated questions follow the USMLE format, including the following elements:
+This repository contains the source code for our paper on generating USMLE-style multiple-choice questions from clinical notes, leveraging **topics** and **test points** as key components to create high-quality exam questions tailored to medical training.
+The model integrates contextual understanding and medical relevance to generate questions with essential USMLE-style elements, including:

 - **Context**
 - **Question**
 - **Correct Answer**
 - **Distractors** (incorrect answer options)

-- **Test Points** (key takeaways or objectives of the question)
-- **Topics** (specific medical areas or themes)
+The approach combines iterative feedback and refinement, aimed at aligning with clinical education standards.
+The full research paper, detailing the methodology and findings, is available [here on arXiv](https://arxiv.org/abs/2410.13191).

 The code is compatible with **GPT-3.5** and **GPT-4** chat completion APIs from OpenAI and employs a retriever model to enhance context-specificity.